sncf-connect-tech/xcanalyzer/README.md

 - Proportion of types Swift vs Obj-C

+- Tree of types that use a starting type

 - List
   - view controller types
   - view model types
   - service types
+  - localizable keys not used